AbbieNgXinYi/Istor-a/README.md

 ### **Stealing the Diamond**
 1) You are playing as the main character(Henry Stickmin).
 After the events of Escaping the Prison, you are resting at home.

-2) You tune in to the television where you see the mayor annoucning the grand opening of the new museum.
+2) You tune in to the television where you see the mayor annoucing the grand opening of the new museum.
 Within the new exhibits sits a priceless diamond.

-3) Knowing the value of the diamond, you sought to steal the diamond to pay of his late rent of his house.
+3) Knowing the value of the diamond, you sought to steal the diamond to pay off his late rent of his house.

 4) You will be given several options to choose from to aid your character to successfully steal the diamond.
 ---